 Commitment to Diversity & Inclusion Mission

-Hinshaw & Culbertson LLP is committed to recruiting, retaining and promoting its attorneys and staff members regardless of gender, race, ethnicity, national origin, disability, religion, sexual orientation or gender identity.
+Hinshaw & Culbertson LLP is committed to recruiting, retaining and promoting its attorneys and staff members regardless of age, gender, race, ethnicity, national origin, disability, religion, sexual orientation or gender identity.
 Hinshaw believes that achieving this objective has positive business, economic and social consequences for our firm and our communities.
 We are committed to maintaining this objective in both the short and long terms.
 Always mindful of this mission, the firm actively and aggressively seeks to hire, retain and promote diverse attorneys, including African-Americans, Hispanics, Asian-Americans, Native Americans, Women and LGBT attorneys.

 Hinshaw has a long-standing commitment to ensuring that our firm reflects the diversity of the world in which we practice.
 With a formal diversity initiative led by the firm's Diversity Committee and Chief Diversity and Inclusion Officer, our recruiting and hiring programs, our partner promotions and management assignments reflect this results oriented commitment to diversity at Hinshaw:

 - Approximately 75 attorneys in our firm are minorities and 3% are LGBT